Introduction

 Domain name

-In your DNS Zone, add a CNAME record with your subdomain pointing to an address we will provide you.
+In your DNS Zone, add a CNAME record with your subdomain pointing to the address that we provided you.
 For example:

 CNAME elab.example.com => example.elab.one